 The tax consequences of a cashless exercise of a private placement warrant are not clear under current tax law.
 A cashless exercise may be tax-free, either because the exercise is not a realization event or because the exercise is treated as a recapitalization for U.S. federal income tax purposes.
 In either tax-free situation, a U.S. holder's tax basis in the common stock received would equal the holder's basis in the private placement warrants exercised therefor.
-If the cashless exercise were treated as not being a realization event, it is unclear whether a U.S. holder's holding period in the common stock would be treated as commencing on the date following the date of exercise or on the date of exercise of the private placement warrant.
-If the cashless exercise were treated as a recapitalization, the holding period of the common stock would include the holding period of the private placement warrants exercised therefor.
+If the cashless exercise were treated as not being a realization event, it is unclear whether a U.S. holder's holding period in the common stock would be treated as a recapitalization, the holding period of the common stock would include the holding period of the private placement warrants exercised therefor.

 It is also possible that a cashless exercise could be treated in part as a taxable exchange in which gain or loss would be recognized.
 In such event, a portion of the private placement warrants to be exercised on a cashless basis could, for U.S. federal income tax purposes, be deemed to have been surrendered in consideration for the exercise price of the remaining private placement warrants, which would be deemed to be exercised.
-For this purpose, a U.S. holder would be deemed to have surrendered a number of private placement warrants having an aggregate value equal to the exercise price for the number of private placement warrants deemed exercised.
-The U.S. holder would recognize capital gain or loss in an amount equal to the difference between the exercise price of the private placement warrants deemed exercised and the U.S. holder's tax basis in the private placement warrants deemed surrendered.
+For this purpose, a U.S. holder would be deemed to have surrendered a number of private placement warrants having an aggregate value equal to the exercise price for the number of private placement warrants having an aggregate value equal to the difference between the exercise price of the private placement warrants deemed exercised and the U.S. holder's tax basis in the private placement warrants deemed surrendered.
 Such gain or loss would be long-term or short-term depending on the U.S. Holder's holding period in the private placement warrants deemed surrendered.
-In this case, a U.S. holder's tax basis in the common stock received would equal the sum of the U.S. holder's initial investment in the private placement warrants deemed exercised and the exercise price of such private placement warrants.
+In this case, a U.S. holder's tax basis in the common stock received would equal the sum of the U.S. holder's initial investment in the private placement warrants deemed exercise of such private placement warrants.
 It is unclear whether a U.S. holder's holding period for the common stock would commence on the date following the date of exercise or on the date of exercise of the warrant; in either case, the holding period would not include the period during which the U.S. holder held the private placement warrant.